COSEWIC Aboriginal Traditional Knowledge Subcommittee: members

 Myrle grew up on the reserve and was indoctrinated to the traditional way of life from a very early age.
 She harvested wild rice as a child, prepared nets for the fishers, plucked ducks and geese, prepared wild meat and fish, to name but a few.
 Myrle is honoured that she is able to understand and speak her native mother tongue Anishinaabe-mowin, and finds her language invaluable when she compares and contrasts traditional and western science.
 She taught graduate studies at the Natural Resources Institute, University of Manitoba and undergraduate studies at University College of the North.
 She has held various positions with various Aboriginal organizations in Manitoba and Ottawa.
 She is also involved at the international level working with other Indigenous groups and UN conventions, and providing expertise on international working groups in areas such as Indigenous issues, forestry, climate change and biodiversity.
 Nominated by the Native Women's Association of Canada, Myrle is now a member of the Aboriginal Traditional Knowledge Subcommittee for COSEWIC.

-Dan operates his family's traditional, turn of the century Métis farm, with most of the buildings and equipment dating to pre-1930s.
+Dan formerly operated his family's traditional, turn of the century Métis farm, with most of the buildings and equipment dating to pre-1900s.
 The animals and vegetable crops found on the farm are those that were found in the early Red River Settlement circa 1820s.
-He was also a member of the Métis Horticultural Heritage Society, and is keenly interested in preserving heritage species and biodiversity.
+He was also a member of the Métis Horticultural Heritage Society, and is keenly interested in preserving agricultural heritage species and biodiversity.

 Dan is a leader in the Metis Nation, both at a former political level (Vice Chair of the MMF Anola Metis Local), as well as formerly at the MMF, and was part of the Environment Committee of the MNC.
 Dan was manager for five years, in charge of the Agriculture, Environment, Hydro, and Natural Resources Portfolios at the Manitoba Métis Federation (MMF) supervising a multi-disciplinary province-wide team of fourteen staff, including helping create the MMF Metis Law of the Harvest.
 For the last 8 years, he has worked as an environmental scientist with the government.

 Dan is intimately knowledgeable in many other facets of Métis cultural heritage and traditional knowledge relating to water and land issues.
 In fact, his community recognizes this, and the Métis National Council and the MMF have appointed him to various provincial, national and international forums to represent the Métis Nation's interests on environmental and Aboriginal Traditional Knowledge issues.
 Dan was formerly a member of the Manitoba East- Side Planning Initiative's Round Table, Co-Chair of the Manitoba Floodway Authority Community Outreach Panel, Environment Canada's Mining Sector Sustainability Table, Co-Chair of COSEWIC's ATK subcommittee, MNC National Research Strategy, MNC Environment Committee, MNC's CBD Canadian Delegate, MNC Post-Powley Multilateral Process and Mining Association of Canada's Towards Sustainable Mining (TSM) Community of Interest Panel, as well as Aquatic Habitat Canada.

 Mr. Benoit lives with his wife Beth, their son Fred and daughter Katie, between Winnipeg and the small Metis fishing village of St. Laurent, Manitoba on the south-east shore of Lake Manitoba.